360 Finance is part of A. P. Eagers, Australia’s largest and oldest listed automotive retail group.

 - Medical procedures

 The minimum personal loan amount offered by 360 Finance is $2,000.
 Personal loans brokered by 360 Finance can have variable or fixed interest rates, with terms of one to seven years.
 Repayments can be made weekly, fortnightly or monthly and customers can choose between secured or unsecured personal loans.

 As 360 Finance is a fee-for-service broker, a service fee may apply.

 360 Finance doesn’t have any branches, with customer service being offered either over the phone or online.

-Customer service staff are available by phone and email, from 8am-6pm Monday to Friday, email and online enquiry form.
+Customer service staff are available by phone from 8am-5pm (AEST), Monday to Friday, email and online enquiry form.

 Who is eligible for a 360 Finance personal loan?

 To be eligible you must: